Bouke94Dev/SimpleDiscordBot/README.md

 ## Description

-This is a really basic example on how to send a message with discord using discords REST api.
-It will be updated once more if I feel like it.
+This is a really basic example on how to send a message with discord using discords REST api in Laravel I made.
+Keep in mind that this is for learning purposes only.

-Please note that there are wrappers an/or other solutions around which provide much more flexibility.
+Note that there are wrappers an/or other solutions around which provide much more flexibility.

 please note I make use of: